jkschin/svhn/README.md

 1. Refactored all flags to be put in python flags file.
 2. Made a small hack to evaluate the test set sequentially (we lose out on speed greatly).
 This way, we can single out those images that have been classified wrongly.
 Still imperfect and a work in progress.
 3. Previous CIFAR10 evaluation code runs the test set in batches.
 In my opinion, this is unnecessary.
 We only want to run every image in the test set once.
-4. Refactored code to allow for 3 channel and 1 channel images.
+4. Refactored code to allow for 3 channel and 1 channel images, or X channels for that matter, since it's just a variable.

 Successful Runs: